100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 You need to set two variables in the script:

 - `domains=(boilerplate.saasitive.com www.boilerplate.saasitive.com)` you should enter **your domain** here,
 - `staging=1` - is set to **test** the configuration first with **Let's encrypt staging environment**!
 It is important to not set `staging=0` before you are 100% sure that your configuration is correct.
 If you are sure, that all is set correctly, set `staging=0`.
-This is because there are limited number of retries to issue the certificate and you don't want to wait till they are reseted (one week).
+This is because there are limited number of retries to issue the certificate and you don't want to wait till they are reseted (once a week).
 To read more about this, check [Let's encrypt rate limits docs](https://letsencrypt.org/docs/rate-limits/).

 We will use this script first with `staging=1`.
 We will test if web application is running correctly.
 If yes then we will issue production certificate and run the application with it.